YusufjonAbdumajidov/delivery-app/README.md

 3) You can rate and write a review
 4) You can filter food items, (Example: dinner, dessert)
 5) You can choose items you would like to buy and put it in your cart.
+6) You are able to interact with your cart items, increase the quantity, clear the cart, remove the item.